netbox-community/ansible_modules/docs/getting_started/how-to-use/advanced.rst

 you want to use to search for the object.

 Let's start with another example.
 We will continue to use :ref:`netbox.netbox.netbox_ip_address<ansible_collections.netbox.netbox.netbox_ip_address_module>`.
 We created **192.168.100.1/24** as a duplicate IP address within the global IP address space within NetBox.
-This task should fail saying there was more than result returned.
+This task should fail saying there was more than one result returned.

 .. code-block:: yaml